The Doctor Dances: Writing

+Casting and filming

+Casting began early for the role of Captain Jack, getting underway in June.
+John Barrowman, a Scottish-American actor, was the only one considered for the role, as Julie Gardener was impressed by his performance in a West End musical.

 The climactic scene of the episode at the alien crash site was filmed on Barry Island, Wales.
 Several scenes of this story were filmed at the Vale of Glamorgan Railway sites at Plymouth Road on Barry Island.